bmacnish/bmacnish.github.io/_posts/2019-07-29-Test-Mocks.md

   end
 end
 {% endhighlight %}

 ## That's a bit weird ...

-You might have noticed that our test with the mock is structured differently to other tests.
+You might have noticed that our test is structured differently to other tests.

 You are probably used to seeing tests structured in three steps.

 1. The setup
 2. The execution
-3. The exception
+3. The expectation

-When we use mocks, we have to set the expectation before we execute.
+When we use mocks, we have to set the expectation before we execute the code.
 The words we use in RSpec help us to remember this, we are **expecting** our object **to receive** a message in the future.
 So the expectation needs to come before the code is executed.

-Here's our mock, broken down into its setup, execution and expectation, demonstrating how these steps are not occurring in the order we are used to.
+Here's our test, broken down into its setup, execution and expectation, demonstrating how these steps are not occurring in the order we are used to.

 {% highlight ruby %}
 RSpec.describe 'Terminate' do